anquanscan/sec-tools/README.md

 [Shellcode-Extractor](https://github.com/Neetx/Shellcode-Extractor): Python script to extract shellcode from linux executables
 [IsmailScript](https://github.com/thearrival/IsmailScript): Is a tool written by using python programming language.
 Enable a penetration testers to save a time and performing a full Reconnaissance and Information Gathering on any Web Application Server.
 [Microsoft-Sentinel-4-SecOps](https://github.com/eshlomo1/Microsoft-Sentinel-4-SecOps): Microsoft Sentinel 4 SecOps
 [Google-Dorks-Simplified](https://github.com/InfuriousICC/Google-Dorks-Simplified): Best Resource for learning Google Dorks
+[PhoneSploit](https://github.com/aerosol-can/PhoneSploit): A tool for remote ADB exploitation in Python3 for all Machines.